Shine Bright

 Festival of the Firs

 The Mason County city of Shelton is also claiming the title of Christmastown because it scored a Guinness World Record for the most lit Christmas trees (some 797 of them) in 2019.
-Now, the town mounts an illuminated Christmas tree maze—both a holiday event and salute to the local timber industry—plus a series of events like a photo scavenger hunt and a cookie stroll.
+Now, the town mounts an illuminated Christmas tree maze, which is both a holiday event and salute to the local timber industry, plus a series of events like a photo scavenger hunt and a cookie stroll.

 Wintertide Festival of Lights

 The Olympic Peninsula city once known for its proximity to Twilight now embraces the artistic side of night.
-The community does a lantern walk through Webster's Woods, a sculpture park in town; workshops run in the preceding weeks to create your own lantern.
-Art installations use light in surprising ways, and performers dance with fire.
+The Port Angeles Fine Arts Center hosts a lantern walk through its on-site sculpture park; glow-in-the-dark and light-up art installations populate the woods alongside live music and performers.

 Share